SeanHacmon/Pokemon_Battles/README.md

 MainSecond.c: the main file for the user that includes menu & delete of all objects that was created on the heap.

-## The Code ran on terminal using inputs from the user.
-## The code was checked with Valgrind memory leaks checker.
+## The code was checked with Valgrind memory leaks checker,